jpgoldberg/python-hostname/docs/source/usage.rst

     is just one reason for not being valid.

     In case of the class initiations, we want to reserve :py:exc:`TypeError` for bad types of other arguments.
-When the candidate hostname is not a string, we raise :class:`exceptions.NotAStringError`.
+When the candidate hostname is not a string, we raise :class:`hostname.exception.NotAStringError`.